 In 1986, Hughes was a member of "Black Sabbath"'s "Seventh Star" album, originally intended to be Tony Iommi's solo project, but later under pressure from the record label was renamed "Black Sabbath".
 Although the album did not receive rave reviews, it is an excellent album, thanks in no small part to Hughes' vocal performance.
 Glenn Hughes will also later collaborate with Tony Iommi on his solo albums, including "Iommi" from 2000.

 At the same time, Hughes continued his extensive solo career, which includes no less than 14 studio albums.

-The scope of Hughes' projects is inconceivable, he has played with John Normum from "Europe", Keith Emerson from ELP, Jeff Downs, Joe Satriani, Joe Lynn Turner, and even led the young band "California Breed".
+The scope of Hughes' projects and collaborations is inconceivable, he has played with "Night Ranger" John Normum from "Europe", Keith Emerson from ELP, Jeff Downs, Joe Satriani, Joe Lynn Turner, and even led the young band "California Breed".

 Since 2019 Hughes is also a part of the supergroup "The Dead Daisies" alongside guitarist Doug Aldrich.
 In 2020 they released the album "Holy Ground" and on 2022 the album "Radiance".

 But the most notable project from recent years is the supergroup "Black Country Communion" along with legendary guitarist Joe Bonamassa, Jason Bonham, and Derek Sherinian from "Dream Theater".
 Hughes who is the oldest member of this band proves that he is still a huge singer who has not lost in any way his voice and charisma.
 The band's four albums present an excellent, lively, rhythmic, and kicking lineup with amazing music and a phenomenal level of playing.